drissamri/beautiful-jekyll/_posts/2015-05-21-spring-security-and-spring-session.md

 < Date: Thu, 21 May 2015 21:44:26 GMT
 {% endhighlight %}

-Now let's do that again, but this time added Basic Authentication with our in-memory database user:
+Now let's do that again, but this time add Basic Authentication with our in-memory database user:
 `curl -v http://localhost:8080/api/users -u user:password`

 {% highlight bash %}